 The voice scholarship can be applied to the 4-day Playmill Theater Summer Music Camp (West Yellowstone, MT) held in mid July, or to the 5-day Rexburg Summer Theater Camp held the 2nd week of August.
 Student must be at least 14.
 The scholarship will cover most or all of the cost of tuition, housing, & meals, depending on available funding and the student's camp selection.
 Funds may also be applied to MAT (Music, Arts, Theatre) Camp held in Evanston, WY.
 Funds may be applied to another summer program, but must be approved by the festival committee.

 Since the festival's inception in 2012, the Star Valley Rotary Club has partnered with us to provide a scholarship to an outstanding musician each year.
 Their continued commitment to the festival, its educational goals, and the progress of our student musicians is appreciated!

 Silver Star Communications was very excited to jump on board with us in 2013 and began providing funds for a second scholarship to an outstanding musician.
 We are ever grateful for their vision and commitment to the quality of program we provide and the opportunity to select someone to receive further training!

-As funds are made available through generous community donors, partial scholarships are available in 2018 thanks to their support of our young musicians!
+As funds are made available through generous community donors, partial scholarships are available in coming years thanks to their support of our young musicians!